endurantgames/52-first-dates/README.md

-# TTRPG Template

-This is a template for tabletop roleplaying game projects created by Cadera Spindrift.

-To use it, create a project named `projname` then do this:

-`cp -r ttrpg/* projname`
+# 52 First Dates

+A rules-light tabletop roleplaying game about going on 52 blind dates while plural.